Northeast Texas Trail: Northeast Texas Trail Coalition

 The Northeast Texas Trail Coalition is the 501(c)(3) nonprofit organization working on the Northeast Texas Trail.
 It partners with governments, nonprofit land trusts, and volunteer organizations in all seven Northeast Texas counties to help protect and preserve, plan, construct, and promote the Northeast Texas Trail.
-The coalition aims to complete clearing and grading of the entire 130 miles of the NETT in 2015.
+The coalition aims to complete clearing and grading of the entire 130 miles of the NETT in 2027, and surfacing of the entire 130 miles in 2029, including bridge refurbishment or replacement.

-Five of the seven expansions have been the result of the Friends of the Trail partnering with Lamar County, City of Reno, City of Blossom and 3 times with the City of Paris to write the application and be awarded Texas Parks and Wildlife’s (TPWD) Texas Recreational Trails Fund grants.
-The Cities of Farmersville, Clarksville, and New Boston have also been successful in obtaining a TPWD grants to construct trails on their sections of the NETT corridor.
+Five of the seven expansions have been the result of the NorthEast Texas Trail Coalition partnering with Lamar County, City of Reno, City of Blossom, and 3 times with the City of Paris to write the application and be awarded Texas Parks and Wildlife's (TPWD) Texas Recreational Trails Fund grants.
+The Cities of Farmersville, Wolfe City, Roxton, Clarksville, Annona, Avery, and New Boston have also been successful in obtaining a TPWD grants to construct trails on their sections of the NETT corridor.

-The Council meets monthly and quarterly rotating between cities along and supporting the trail.
+The Coaliltion meets monthly and quarterly rotating between cities along and supporting the trail, and with online meetings.